lumail/lumail/API.md

 API
 ===

-The core idea of lumail2, and the reason for writing it rather than continuing to extend the version one project, is that everything is an object.
+The core idea beind lumail2, and the reason for writing it rather than continuing to extend the legacy-project, is that all the items that are involved are Objects.

-At the moment we have objects for working with:

-* Command-line options
+When you're writing configuration functions you should only be dealing with simple objects, such as:

-* Configuration variables.
+* Configuration values.
-* Directories
+* Directories.
 * Files.
 * Maildirs.
 * Messages.